 Having no power at any time is a hassle, but during the winter months, it can be dangerous.
 Homes may lose their furnaces, cooking appliances, and other electrical needs.
 This includes your sump pump.

-Just because it is winter time, doesn’t mean your home isn’t in need of waterproofing protection.
+Just because it is wintertime, doesn’t mean your home doesn’t need waterproofing protection.
 The weather this winter has included periods of melting, along with rain and ice.
 This moisture can enter your basement or crawl space and if your sump pump isn’t working, you’re going to have a bad time.

 Sump Pumps Need Backups

 You may be thinking, “but I have a sump pump already, what more can I do?”
 Many people are unaware of battery backup sump pumps.
 The primary sump pump can probably do the job nine times out of ten, but if the power goes out, what then?
 If your power is out and the pump doesn’t run, that water isn’t going to pump itself!

 A battery backup pump sits alongside the primary pump.
 The backup is attached to a battery and sensors.
 When the sensors alert the pump that there is either no power or that the primary pump is not keeping up, it will turn on.
 The battery is attached to a trickle charge so that it is always ready to go.

 Whether you lose power to thunderstorms, high winds, ice storms, or something else, a battery backup will help protect your home from water damage.
 Insurance companies estimate that just restoring the basement can cost anywhere from $30,000 to $50,000.
 That’s not even counting any actual structural damage that can occur.

 As we mentioned above, power outages are a big reason you may need a backup pump, but there are other reasons, too.